Skip to content

 Downingtown West

 Scott Rambo is in his seventh year as head coach at Downingtown West.
 The Whippets are 13-1 and No. 2 in District 1 Class 6A.
-They have already exceeded expectations and will probably double their victory total of last year when they went 7-14 overall.
-West did not play in the District 1 Class 6A playoffs last year.
-The Whippets have back seniors Jake Downie (SS), Daniel Kershner (OF) and Luke Dovidio (C), and sophomores Blaise Bonnell (RHP) and Aiden Gamble (1B).
+They already have exceeded expectations and could double their victory total of last year when they went 7-14 overall and didn’t play in the District 1 Class 6A playoffs.
+The Whippets have back seniors Jake Downie (shortstop), Daniel Kershner (OF) and Luke Dovidio (C), and sophomores Blaise Bonnell (RHP) and Aiden Gamble (first base).
 West’s 2024 team reached the state 6A semifinals, and its young team took its lumps last year.

 “I didn’t expect this kind of start, the best start in my time as coach,” Rambo said.
 “These seniors went through some struggles.
 They put the time and work into what is happening.
 Our offense is leading us.
 Our pitching is deep.”

 Downingtown West never won a district championship in baseball.
-Downingtown, which split into two separate schools Downingtown East and West in 2003, last won a District 1 baseball championship in 2000.
+Downingtown, which split into separate schools, East and West, in 2003, last won a District 1 baseball championship in 2000.

 Episcopal Academy

-Tom Grandieri enters his eighth year as head coach of the Churchmen, who went 18-9-1 overall last year and finished tied with Malvern Prep in the Inter-Academic League and lost to the Friars in the Pennsylvania Independent Schools Athletic Association (PAISAA) state championship.
-Back for Episcopal are junior Duke-pledge Hunter West (RHP), senior Franklin and Marshall-recruit Spencer Schuh (INF), sophomore Michael Schaffer (INF/OF/RHP), junior J.D.
-Amoroso (SS), and seniors Roman Notaro (RHP) and Reggie King (OF), the son of former Sixers’ general manager Billy King.
-Episcopal last won the Inter-Academic League in 1999.
+Tom Grandieri enters his eighth year as head coach of the Churchmen, who went 18-9-1 overall last year and finished tied with Malvern Prep in the Inter-Academic League.
+They then lost to the Friars in the Pennsylvania Independent Schools Athletic Association state championship.
+Back for Episcopal are junior Duke pledge Hunter West (RHP), senior Franklin and Marshall recruit Spencer Schuh (INF), sophomore Michael Schaffer (INF/OF/RHP), junior J.D.
+Amoroso (SS), and seniors Roman Notaro (RHP) and Reggie King (OF), the son of former Sixers general manager Billy King.
+Episcopal last won the Inter-Ac League in 1999.

 “What I like most about this team is that everyone knows who they are and they know their roles,” Grandieri said.
 “Pitching and defense will carry us.
 It would be a nice party if we can win this.”